 Order Arrival: Our broths are shipped frozen and should be refrigerated or frozen upon delivery to ensure freshness.

-All sales are final after 2 hours from the time the order was placed.
-Once an order has exceeded the 2-hour window to change/cancel your order, no changes/cancellations are possible.
-Similarly, if you wish to add to your order, Bonafide Provisions reserves the right to treat any additions as a second order incurring additional shipping charges.
+All sales are final after an order is placed.
+If you wish to add to your order, we reserve the right to treat any additions as a second order incurring additional shipping charges.

 While we do not accept returns for our food products or offer refunds based on personal taste, we will issue credit or refund for products that are damaged en-route to their destination.
 To seek a credit, please email or call us with the following information: